 - (30 mins) General Discussion Topics - 1.
-(5 mins) NOTICE: Starting next week (Thurs, March 31), our meeting will shift to 14:00UTC (one hour earlier), as everyone will now be in Daylight Saving Time.
-This will be one hour earlier for USA attendees, but the same local time for those in Europe. - 2.
-(5 mins) Any updates to share on SWORDv2 discussions per https://github.com/DSpace/DSpace/issues/8188 - 3.
-(5-10 mins) Online DSpace 7.3 Webinar/Workshop (hosted by LYRASIS) - a.
+(10 mins) Online DSpace 7.3 Webinar/Workshop (hosted by LYRASIS) - a.
 Tentative dates would be in mid-to-late June (after 7.3 and after OR2022) - b.
 Would be 1-2hrs long.
 Would include an update on 7.3 (what's new), a trimmed down workshop (perhaps mostly oriented on simple customizations). - c.
-Materials would be made freely available to others to run similar training throughout the world (via our many User Groups) later this year. - 4.
-(10-15 mins) Any assigned 7.3 work needing early discussion? - a.
-Display Item Access Status in Search Results in DSpace 7: https://github.com/DSpace/dspace-angular/issues/1566 (Université Laval) - b.
+Materials would be made freely available to others to run similar training throughout the world (via our many User Groups) later this year. - 2.
+(20? mins) Any assigned 7.3 work needing early discussion? - a.
 Add topics here - (30 mins) Planning for next week - o Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
 We'd like to keep this column as small as possible. - Review the 7.3 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
 If new "high" or "medium" priority tickets come in, developers should move effort off of "low" priority tasks. - Volunteer developers are allowed to work on tickets regardless of priority, but ideally will review code in priority order.